remusa/algorithms-practice/data_structures/06_trees/trie/trie.md

 * *Ordered*: all the descendants of a node have a common prefix of the string associated with that node, and the root is associated with the empty string.
 * Values tend only to be associated with leaves, and with some inner nodes that correspond to keys of interest.
 * *Empty root node*: top node or root typically equals an empty string.
+* Each node stores a character or a word.

 ## Strenghts and Weaknesses